-Wear A Mouthguard – If you grind your teeth during stress, start considering wearing a dental mouth guard during sleep so there’s a gap between the upper and lower teeth, giving you a restful night’s sleep whilst protecting your teeth.
+- Wear A Mouthguard – If you grind your teeth during stress, start considering wearing a dental mouth guard during sleep so there’s a gap between the upper and lower teeth, giving you a restful night’s sleep whilst protecting your teeth.

 - Resolve The Concern – If there is a trigger that’s causing stress, identify a solution to it so that it doesn’t impact you or your oral health anymore.
 You may consider speaking to a counsellor.
-You may also contact us so that we can help you relieve your stress.
+You can also contact our doctors in Brunswick so that we can help you relieve your stress.

 - Start Meditating – Meditation helps to calm your mind and thoughts whilst preserving your energy.
 You will start to regain focus and think more clearly.
 Notably, you’ll begin to feel less stressed.
 Meditation also helps manage depression.

 - Exercise – Exercise can help remove those negative endorphins and increase positive energy.
 Read here to learn more.

 Stress is a natural feeling that many people experience, but when it begins to impact your oral health, this can damage your smile and damage your smiling confidence.
 If you’re feeling stressed, we can help you.
 Simply get in touch with us today for a mental health assessment.